Julia Conyers

 M, #32916, b.
 7 April 1779, d.
 20 July 1867

-He was given the name of Charles Miles Lambert Middleton at birth.1 He succeeded to the title of 6th Baronet Middleton, of Belsay Castle, co.
-Northumberland [E., 1662] on 7 July 1795.2 In 1799 his name was legally changed to Charles Miles Lambert Monck under the terms of the will of his maternal uncle, Lawrence Monck.4 He held the office of Member of Parliament (M.P.) for Northumberland between 1812 and 1820.2
+He was given the name of Charles Miles Lambert Middleton at birth.1 He succeeded as the 6th Baronet Middleton, of Belsay Castle, co.
+Northumberland [E., 1662] on 7 July 1795.2 In 1799 his name was legally changed to Charles Miles Lambert Monck under the terms of the will of his maternal grandfather, Lawrence Monck.3 He held the office of Member of Parliament (M.P.) for Northumberland between 1812 and 1820.2

 Children of Sir Charles Miles Lambert Monck, 6th Bt. and Louisa Lucia Cooke